-Sociology and Social Policy – This track is designed for individuals interested in understanding how human action and consciousness both shape and are shaped by surrounding cultural and social structures.
-Sociology at Chaminade addresses and analyzes the most precedent issues of our time and is a degree that is cross-applicable amongst an array of fields.
+Sociology and Social Policy - This track is designed for individuals interested in understanding how human action and consciousness both shape and are shaped by surrounding cultural and social structures.
+Sociology at Chaminade addresses and analyzes the most pressing issues of our time and is a degree that is cross-applicable amongst an array of fields.

 Diverse - Chaminade provides a living model of cross-cultural interaction in which students live and study in collaborative learning environments with peers stemming from an abundance of distinctive backgrounds.

 Guided - Our faculty works closely with students in a student-to-faculty ratio that is conducive to personalized attention.
 This unique atmosphere allows professors to interact with each student, engage them as individuals, and mentor students with their academic progress and career paths.